dward2/BME547/Lectures/virtual_environments.md

 folder as your git repository.

 Type
-`python3 -m venv <VirtualEnvironmentName>`
+`python -m venv <VirtualEnvironmentName>`
 where `<VirtualEnvironmentName>` is the desired name of the virtual environment.
-For example `python3 -m venv MyVenv` makes a virtual environment with the name `MyVenv`.
+For example `python -m venv MyVenv` makes a virtual environment with the name `MyVenv`.
 A subfolder with the name of the virtual environment will be created in the folder.